yijiezhang-xjtu/nodal-DG/README.md

 ## nodal-DG
-This code is based on the coed "NEXD-2D".
+This code is based on "NEXD-2D".
 Detailed content can be referred to "https://github.com/seismology-RUB/NEXD-2D"

 ## Requirements